-WordPress categories help to make finding information on your site easier for visitors.
-Categories also help to keep you content organized and allow search engines to better index your WordPress site.
+WordPress categories help to make finding information about similar topics on your site easier for visitors.
+Categories also help to organize your content and allow search engines to better index your WordPress site.

 Using WordPress Post Categories

-Out of the box, WordPress URLs aren’t very search engine friendly.
+Default WordPress post web addresses aren’t really search engine friendly.
 In order to make the best use of post categories, you will need to modify the way WordPress displays your URLs.

-Permalinks let you display search engine friendly URLs, so instead of having a post link that looks like this:
+Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this:

-If you have not yet configured your permalinks, then do so now before configuring your post categories.
+If you have not yet configured your permalinks, then we recommend doing so now before configuring your post categories.

-If you need help with configuring permalinks, see this tutorial: Using Permalinks To Improve Your WordPress SEO
+If you need help with permalinks, refer to this tutorial: Setting Up Your WordPress Permalinks

-Maintaining your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for improved search engine results.
+Maintaining your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help to significantly boost your site’s optimization for improved SEO.

-The first step, therefore, is to plan what kind of broad “topics” you will be writing about.
-These can be topics related to your specific niche, your business, your industry, etc.
+We recommend, therefore, first planning what kind of broad “topics” you will write about and publish on your site.
+These can be topics related to your specific niche, your products or services, and even your industry.

-When creating your list of topics, include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
-This is very important in terms of establishing your web site as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer to others.
+When creating your list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
+This is very important in terms of establishing your web site as an online authority that visitors will want to come back again to learn from and/or refer to others.

-For example, let’s say that you want to start a site to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:
+Let’s say, for example, that you want to start a website to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following: